Crates.io | serde_rusqlite |

 name as TEXT

-, when deserializing the check is made to ensure
+.
+When deserializing, the check is made to ensure

-that struct
+that the struct

 name coincides with the string in the database.